-The solution we propose is based on the use of a direct mapping between the eye-head motor plant and the arm motor plant.50 Flanders and colleagues51 suggested that the information about gaze direction might be employed by the brain to establish a reference point for reaching.
+The solution we propose is based on the use of a direct mapping between the eye-head motor plant and the arm motor plant.
+Flanders and colleagues suggested that the information about gaze direction might be employed by the brain to establish a reference point for reaching.
 They analyzed the error when reaching in the dark and showed how this correlates to the error of the gaze (the gaze drifts away from the target in the dark).
 Accordingly one premise we make is that the position of the fixation point coincides with the object to be reached.
 In other words, reaching for an object starts by looking at it.
 Under this assumption, the fixation point can be considered as the "end-effector" of the eye-head system.
 The position of the eyes with respect to the head, determines uniquely the position of the fixation point in space relative to the shoulder.
 The arm motor command can be obtained by a transformation of the eye-head motor/positional variables.
 We called this approach "motor-motor coordination", because the coordinated action is obtained by mapping motor variables into motor variables:

-$$q{arm} = f(q{head}).
-(8)$$
+$$q{arm} = f(q{head}). \tag{8}$$

-where $q{\mbox{\tiny head}}$ and $q{\mbox{\tiny arm}}$ are head and arm posture respectively (joint space).
+where $q{head}$ and $q{arm}$ are head and arm posture respectively (joint space).

 What is interesting in this approach is not equation (8) per se, which, after all, implements the inverse kinematics of the arm, but the mechanisms used to learn it.
 In fact, this mapping can be easily learnt when the tracking behavior described in the previous section is active.
 The robot explored the workspace by moving the arm randomly, while simultaneously, it tracked its hand; whenever the eyes fixated the hand a new sample consisting of the arm and head joint angles was acquired and used to train a neural network approximating equation (8).
 The exploration was conducted in two ways.
-A first movement of the arm was performed by sampling a random uniform distribution within the part of the arm workspace in front of the robot.
+A first movement of the arm workspace in front of the robot.
 Small subsequent movements were performed randomly with Gaussian distribution with zero mean and standard deviation equal to 5 degrees.
 This last step while not strictly required sped up learning by sampling quickly large portions of the arm's workspace: i.e. for small movements of the order of 5 degrees the arm fixation was achieved rapidly and thus a new sample was added to the training set.
 When a sufficient number of samples were acquired, the robot started using the motor-motor map to actively reach for visually identified objects while learning could continue.